DanielArnett/360-VJ/README.md

 ```

 I keep all build artifacts out of this repo so we can use Joris De Jong's CI/CD pipeline to build this plugin.

+## License

+If you use this software, please send me pics of cool projects you do with it.